-If you need to "clear the air", but not in a therapy room, then perhaps running, walking or sitting together outside, may provide just the focus you need, to get what you want from counselling.
+Do you struggle with anxiety or depression and you'd like some help but not in a therapy room.
+Perhaps, walking or sitting together outside may provide just the focus you need, to get what you want from counselling.

 For me being together outside provides an experience of relationship within therapy, movement, and nature, that can allow the witnessing of your feelings to be deeply enhanced.
 If you need someone to walk together with you in life at the moment, I can offer you honest acceptance at a pace that will suit you.
 The counselling is rooted in the person-centred approach, yet when it’s useful to do so I may integrate other types of counselling, or we may sit inside a building.